rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-0-enc-index-based.md

 In the following kind of encodings, the index-order of a sequence of node definitions is used to provide anchor points for node references, which will be used to define the edges in a document tree, and to lookup additional data.
-Because of that, such reference-based encodings can be understood to separate the structure definition of a document tree (as interconnected references) from the actual content it holds.
+Based on that, such reference-based encodings can be understood to separate the structure definition of a document tree (as interconnected references) from the actual content it holds.